waynewbishop/bishop-algorithms-swift/README.md

 Audience
 ---------------------

 As a developer, you should already be familiar with the basics of programming.
 Beyond algorithms, this project also aims to provide an alternative for learning the basics of Swift.
-This includes implementations of many Swift-specific features such as optionals, extensions and generics.
+This includes implementations of many Swift-specific features such as optionals, extensions, protocols and generics.
 Beyond Swift, audiences should be familiar with Singleton and Factory design patterns along with sets, arrays and dictionaries.

 Features